How to Write a Cheque in Canada?

 Cheque Date

-The date is supposed to be written in the top right-hand corner of the cheque.
+Write the date on the top right-hand corner of the cheque.
 It represents the day when you have written the cheque and the day when it can be cashed.
 You can also use cheques after the due date has been crossed for up to 6 months.
 If you do not have the required funds in your account but need to give a cheque to somebody, you have the option to post-date the cheque accordingly.
 A post-dated cheque cannot be cashed earlier, as per the Canadian Payments Association’s cheque-clearing rules.

 Some cheques have a faded watermark on the date field to inform you of the acceptable date format.
 Mostly, it will be YYYY-MM-DD.
 If the watermarks are not there, you can still use this format or contact your bank to ask them about the acceptable form.